 Sweden is the Nordic region's largest country in terms of both physical size and population.
 It is traditionally the most industrialised country of the five, known for its steel, iron and car production.
 The capital city Stockholm is the most populous city in the region.
 Want to know more?
 Start with these facts about Sweden.

-Other territories classified as Nordic
+Other Nordic territories

 As with the Faroe Islands, Greenland is also an autonomous territory within the Kingdom of Denmark.
 The westernmost part of the Nordic region, this enormous land mass—mostly covered in ice—is geographically part of North America.
 However, it has been politically and culturally part of northern Europe for more than 1,000 years.
+Read more about Greenland here.

 Perhaps the least known part of the region, the Åland Islands is an autonomous, Swedish-speaking territory of Finland.
 The archipelago contains thousands of islands, but over 90% of the 30,000 population lives on the largest island, Fasta Åland.
 Find out more about the autonomy of Åland here.